01 Getting Started

 5. Click the Apply button.

-6. Click the Close buttons to close the Salesforce Integration screen.
+6. Click the Close button to close the Salesforce Integration screen.

 08 Create a Dependent Picklist